 - Rinsing your mouth out with mouthwash at the end of your routine

 What do I do if there are any complications with my dental implants?

 Don’t attempt to fix the problem yourself, as this can result in permanent damage and set your treatment back.
-Dr. Hobbs will make sure you get the care you need as soon as possible.
+Your implant dentist will make sure you get the care you need as soon as possible.

 How long will my dental implants take to heal?

-What can I eat after the procedure?
+What can I eat after the dental implant procedure?

 After implant placement, stick to soft, easy-to-eat foods to ensure a smooth recovery.
 For the initial two weeks post-procedure, steer clear of crunchy, tough, chewy, acidic, spicy, and sticky foods, as they can impede your healing process.
 Some foods we recommend for after your surgery are: